tecoevo/tecoevo.github.io/pages/positions.md

 ## PhD Projects

-### Currently we are not offering any PhD positions within the group.
-If you are interested in applying for a grant then we are happy to support your application.
+We are not currently offering PhD positions within the group.
+However, if you are interested in applying for an external grant, we are happy to support your application.

 ---

 ## How to Apply